komikku-app/komikku-extensions/CONTRIBUTING.md

 show up in the [`Logcat`](https://developer.android.com/studio/debug/am-logcat) panel of Android Studio.

 ### Inspecting network calls

 One of the easiest way to inspect network issues (such as HTTP errors 404, 429, no chapter found etc.) is to use the [`Logcat`](https://developer.android.com/studio/debug/am-logcat) panel of Android Studio and filtering by the `OkHttpClient` tag.

 To be able to check the calls done by OkHttp, you need to enable verbose logging in the app, that is not enabled by default and is only included in the Preview versions of Tachiyomi.
 To enable it, go to More -> Settings -> Advanced -> Verbose logging.
 After enabling it, don't forget to restart the app.

 Inspecting the Logcat allows you to get a good look at the call flow and it's more than enough in most cases where issues occurs.
 However, alternatively, you can also use an external tool like `mitm-proxy`.
-For that, refer to the next section.
+For that, refer to the subsequent sections.

+On newer Android Studio versions, you can use its built-in Network Inspector inside the App Inspection tool window.
+This feature provides a nice GUI to inspect the requests made in the app.

+To use it, follow the [official documentation](https://developer.android.com/studio/debug/network-profiler) and select Tachiyomi package name in the process list.

 ### Using external network inspecting tools
 If you want to take a deeper look into the network flow, such as taking a look into the request and response bodies, you can use an external tool like `mitm-proxy`.